raj713335/INTELEGIX/README.md

     2. Instance segmentation to count number of people and report if no one or more than one person detected.
     3. Find and report any instances of mobile phones.
     4. Head pose estimation to find where the person is looking.
+    5. If the person in violating any of the above specified protocols then it signals violation.
+    6. Sends the violating image sample in the Telegram Group Via Rest API with the use of Tokens and Bot.

 - Face detection